Wegmans Project Information

 The actions of the Board on May 6, 2020 allowed Wegmans to begin development of the property in compliance with the approved conditions.
 As with all commercial and industrial development, however, Wegmans has to submit a site plan for approval before work could begin.
 A site plan is the detailed plan for development of a property.
-The site plan must demonstrate how the development of the property meets all local requirements (including zoning requirements, Fire Code standards, and those related to stormwater management and public water and sewer) as well as state and federal requirements (VDOT requirements and air, water and other environmental permits and approvals).
+The site plan must demonstrate how the development of the property meets all local requirements (including zoning requirements, Fire Code standards, and those related to storm water management and public water and sewer) as well as state and federal requirements (VDOT requirements and air, water and other environmental permits and approvals).

-Pending actions of other regulatory agencies: State and U.S.
+Actions of other regulatory agencies: State and U.S.

 Based upon the size of the proposed facility and the conditions on the property, Wegmans is required to obtain a wetlands permit before proceeding (and must comply with any conditions of approval).
 The State Water Control Board is authorized to review applications for wetlands permits in Virginia and must conduct a public review process before acting on any application.
 On February 26, 2021, the Virginia State Water Control Board conducted a public hearing on Wegmans’ application for a permit to allow the proposed development of the property.
 After considering the application, the report of staff with the Department of Environmental Quality, and comments submitted by interested individuals, the State Water Control Board approved the permit for the Wegmans project.

-Pending actions: staff-level County reviews
+Pending/Completed actions: staff-level County reviews

 Review and approval at the staff level are customary with all projects that have all legislative and procedural approvals.

-- Commercial Subdivision Plat (under administrative review by the Planning Department).
+- Commercial Subdivision Plat was recorded with the Clerk of the Circuit Court on July 1.
 This review process ensures that property boundaries, size, and access requirements meet local requirements.